sreyfe/ai_visual_novels/README.md

 # ai_visual_novels
-AI generation of visual novels from plays on DraCor.org
+AI generation of visual novels from plays on DraCor.org.
 Uses ChatGPT and DALL-E to generate backgrounds and character sprites.

+Usage:
+positional arguments:
+  text

+options:`
+  -h, --help            show this help message and exit --key KEY             Your OpenAI key
+  --output OUTPUT       Specifies an output directory --character_style CHARACTER_STYLE
+                        Gives a style reference for the character sprites.
+Defaults to "yugioh."
+  --background_style BACKGROUND_STYLE
+                        Gives a style reference for the backgrounds.`

 Some screenshots from Lessing's Emilia Galotti:
 ![Screenshot from 2023-03-13 13-51-51](https://user-images.githubusercontent.com/127442578/224787010-aaba4d56-5b87-4305-9fc7-b5c16258541b.jpg)